-Enterprise Integration Patterns at SAP Cloud Platform Integration: Content-Based Routing
+Enterprise Integration Patterns at SAP Cloud Integration: Content-Based Routing

 The Content-Based Router pattern is used to route a message to the correct recipient based on its content.
 Note, that the message is routed to exactly one channel.

 In the Integration Flow, you can add a Recipient List and maintain a list of potential receivers.
 Here, you have the possibility to select either of the following routing techniques: dynamic (via message mapping), static (an xpath condition either based on the payload data or the message header), and receiver rules (re-usable routing conditions).

 SAP Process Orchestration actually does not distinguish between the Content-based Router and the Recipient List patterns.
 Whereas for former the message is routed to exactly one receiver, latter may broadcast the message to multiple receivers.
 However, if your routing conditions are disjoint, each message will be routed to exactly one receiver strictly following the definition of the Content-based Router.

 In the example below, we use the static routing condition.
 In a separate blog we will describe the Recipient List pattern using dynamic message routing in combination with the receiver wildcard.

 Let’s focus here on the Receiver Not Found configuration options.
 During message processing, the condition is evaluated, and if met, the message is routed to the respective receiver.
 If no receiver could be determined, you have various options to proceed: raise an error, send to a default receiver or ignore the message.
 In our example, we have chosen the latter option, i.e., the message is discarded without raising an error if neither condition is met.

 For more details, check out the Content-based Router chapter in the Stateless Enterprise Integration Patterns on SAP Process Orchestration paper.